InsightSoftwareConsortium/ITKTubeTK/Readme.md

 * ITK_LEGACY_SILENT = On               (This is an advanced option)
 * ITK_WRAP_PYTHON = On                 (Note: Only Python3 is supported at this time)
 * Module_MinimalPathExtraction = On    (This is an advanced option)
+* You may also want to turn off building Tests and Examples

 Once you have configured and generated your build files (e.g., for make or ninja or whatever):